The First Love Of Alipang Havens

 After this, followed by the other three, Alipang went to check on the horses in the truck-trailer stable.
 All was well here, neighbors having led the horses in from pasture for him; so he brought the mare Lacey out of her stall.
 He did not put a saddle or any tack on her; for his purpose, her willingness to be guided by his familiar hand and voice would be enough.

-"Now, Tim, have you ever _ridden_ on a horse?"
-Alipang knew the probable answer, given the extermination of most domestic animals that the Fairness Party had committed once it was in power.
+"Now, Tim, have you ever ridden on a horse?"
+Alipang knew the probable answer, given the extermination of domestic animals tthe Fairness Party had committed once it was in power.

 "No, I haven't."